buddyboss/buddyboss-platform/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: :beetle: Bug Report
+name: Bug Report
-about: Report a bug if something isn't working as expected in the core BuddyBoss Plattform plugin.
+about: Report a bug if something isn't working as expected in the core BuddyBoss Platform plugin.
 title: ''
 labels: bug
 assignees: ''